-This chapter provides the necessary background to identify near-term goals and objectives to support the MCAS vision of health equity for all and 100% zero emission cargo handling equipment used at the Port's marine terminals by 2030.1
+This chapter provides the necessary background to identify near-term goals and objectives to support the MCAS vision of health equity for all and long-term goal of the transition of diesel cargo handling equipment (CHE) to 100% ZE by 2030, in advance of the State's goals identified in Executive Order No. N-79-20.

-Cargo handling equipment (CHE) is used to support terminal activities and move cargo on and off ocean-going vessels (OGVs), harbor craft, rail, and trucks.
+CHE is used to support terminal activities and move cargo on and off ocean-going vessels (OGVs), harbor craft, rail, and trucks.
 CHE is necessary for coastal dependent maritime trade operations and water-based commerce.
 A wide range of CHE types operate within the Port's jurisdiction due to the diversity of cargo handled at each maritime terminal, which ranges from large containers to dry bulk; CHE is also needed to support cruise ship activity.
 Equipment operates at each of the Port's four terminals: National City Marine Terminal (NCMT), Tenth Avenue Marine Terminal (TAMT), and the two Cruise Ship Terminals (CSTs).